osxmidi/LinVst/README.md

 d2d1.dll can cause errors because Wine's current d2d1 support is not complete and using a d2d1.dll override might produce a black (blank) display.

-Some plugins need d2d1 to be disabled in the winecfg Libraries tab (add a d2d1 entry and then edit it and select disable).
+Some plugins might need d2d1 to be disabled in the winecfg Libraries tab (add a d2d1 entry and then edit it and select disable).

 A scan of the plugin dll file can be done to find out if the plugin depends on d2d1

 "strings vstname.dll | grep -i d2d1"

-**Spire Synth** (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)

-**OP-X PRO-II** (Disable d2d1 in the Libraries section of winecfg)

-**MT-PowerDrumKit** (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
-Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).

-**MT-PowerDrumKit** has a Linux version that is a Windows plugin but it does not seem to need d2d1 and avoids any d2d1 problems.

-**Toneboosters TrackEssentials** (disable d2d1 for Ferox)

-**Serum Synth** (can have some issues with Wines current d2d1, disable d2d1 or try a d2d1 override) (32 bit version seems to work better than the 64 bit version with a d2d1 version 6.1.7601.17514 32 bit dll override)
-Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL to 30002 might help but there might still be some d2d1 errors (can also depend on hardware and drivers).
-Serum needs Wine Staging to register.

 **Kontakt Player 5.6.8 and 6.0** (turn multiprocessing off).
 Requires Wine 2.0 and above